-Magnetic quadrupole of finite systems
+4. Magnetic quadrupole of finite systems

 To conclude our list of acceptable marker properties, we turn to a discussion of the possible role of the bulk magnetic quadrupole moment (MQM) in a theory of surface magnetization.
 Our motivation for considering the MQM stems from the recently developed theory of boundary electric polarization [15, 16]; for a crystallite with vanishing bulk polarization, the theory identifies the bulk electric quadrupole moment as contributing to the electric polarization at the surface.
-By analogy, it would then be unsurprising if the MQM similarly contributed to the magnetization at a surface for systems with zero bulk magnetization.
-Earlier works have focused on deriving expressions for the MQM within periodic boundary conditions [25-27], but have not discussed whether or how it manifests itself on the boundary of a bulk.
+By analogy, it would then be unsurprising if the MQM similarly contributed to the magnetization.
+Earlier works have focused on deriving expressions for the MQM within periodic boundary conditions [26-28], but have not discussed whether or how it manifests itself on the boundary of a bulk.